eraybasar/pesdk-docs/_guides/android/v5/introduction/demos.md

 ## Example Integrations

 Check out our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and native SDKs.
-All example intergrations repositories are tagged with the suffix `-demo`.
+All example integrations repositories are tagged with the suffix `-demo`.
 In general, these examples are a good starting place to:

  * Quickly test out our SDK without the need to write code
  * Tinker with the code to understand how it works and